BLAKE3-team/BLAKE3/b3sum/README.md

                                   RAYON_NUM_THREADS is also respected.

 ARGS:
-    <file>...
+    <FILE>...
 Files to hash, or checkfiles to check.
 When no file is given,
                  or when - is given, read standard input.
 ```